 The administrator may amend, alter, suspend, or terminate the 2021 Plan at any time, provided that no amendment may be made without stockholder approval to the extent approval is necessary to comply with any applicable laws.
 No amendment, alteration, suspension, or termination may materially impair the rights of any participant with respect to his or her outstanding awards unless mutually agreed otherwise between the participant and the administrator.
-The 2021 Plan will continue until terminated by the administrator, but no incentive stock option may be granted after the tenth anniversary of the 2021 Plan's adoption by our board of directors.
+The 2021 Plan will continue until terminated by the administrator, but no incentive stock option may be granted after the tenth anniversary of the date the 2021 Plan was originally adopted by our Board.